idaholab/mastodon/doc/content/manuals/include/bcs/bcs-user.md

          start=BCs
          end=Periodic

-In the above input, `type = PresetBC` sets the variable = disp_"related degree of freedom" with the value = 0 which provides the fixity by defining a zero displacement at the node. boundary = 0 command selects the nodes at the bottom surface of the element (labeled as surface 0) and assigns the boundary conditions.
+In the above input, `type = DirichletBC` sets the variable = disp_"related degree of freedom" with the value = 0 which provides the fixity by defining a zero displacement at the node. boundary = 0 command selects the nodes at the bottom surface of the element (labeled as surface 0) and assigns the boundary conditions.